bmullan/Collection-of-LXD-Usage-Tips/README.md

 Create a image from a container (publish it)

-You need to delete the image first if you already have one with one of that aliases:
+You need to delete the image first if you already have one with that aliases:

 > **lxc delete \<server\>:ubuntu\/cn1\/amd64**